LAUREL J. RICHIE

 Richie's pro-bono clients have included the Museum for African Art, the Hospital for Special Surgery, and the New York City Commission on Human Rights.
 In addition, she has mentored young women and girls as part of Big Brothers Big Sisters, the 4A's Multicultural Advertising Intern Program, Xavier University's Youth Motivation Task Force, and the Advertising Educational Foundation.

-Richie is a recipient of the Black Girls Rock Shot Caller Award and the YMCA's Black Achiever's Award, and Ebony magazine's Outstanding Women in Marketing and Communications honor.
-She was named to The Network Journal’s 25 Influential Black Women in Business and Ebony’s Power 100 list.
+Richie is a recipient of the Black Girls Rock Shot Caller Award, the YMCA's Black Achiever's Award.
+She is a recipient of Ebony magazine’s Outstanding Women in Marketing and Communications and named to its Power 100 list.
+Most recently, Black Enterprise named her one of the Most Influential African Americans in Sports.